alanphys/OpposingFields/readme.txt

 These detail new or changed functionality in the software.
 Please see the History for bug fixes.

 Version 3.2 (2024)
-Output now uses Form2PDF.
-Form locations are saved.
+The results form now uses Form2PDF.
+Form locations are saved and restored on startup.
+The web server has been removed and help is served directly from file.
+This makes OPF more secure.
+The About module has been updated.

 Version 3.1
 Beam data files are no longer stored with the executable but in the appropriate program data directory.
 If no data exists in the config directory the program will look in the executable dir to accommodate legacy installations.
 Edited beam files are automatically stored in the program data config dir.